 So, our next step was to reach out to either a psychiatrist or my primary care physician.
 I ended up deciding to see my primary care doc, because I didn’t want the excruciating wait to get in to see a psychiatrist, plus I adore our doctor.
 She’s simply the best, and I wouldn’t trade her for anything.
 Dr. Elsie is the most compassionate, eccentric, lit-up-like-a-Christmas-tree genius of a doctor I’ve ever been lucky enough to know.
 Even though she was booked for months, she squeezed me in when I let her know what was going on.
 After discussing, Dr. Elsie was pretty convinced I could be helped with medication, and thought it best to start med trials that same day as a part of my overall treatment plan.

 Beforehand, I’d confirmed that Dr. Elsie had experience with ADHD.
 She had.
-Turns out — and it makes perfect sense — at my appointment, not only did she have experience treating ADHD, … Dr. Elsie shared with us she has ADHD, as well.
-What’s funny is … part of the reason Indy and I have probably always just loved her to pieces is because her mind is always popping with thoughts and she picks up on everything!
+Turns out — and it makes perfect sense — not only did she have experience treating ADHD, Dr. Elsie shared with us at my appointment that she, too, has ADHD!
+What’s funny is … part of the reason Indy and I have always just loved her to pieces is because her mind is always popping with thoughts and she picks up on everything!
 And even that makes so much more sense … Wow!